tarunsk/eecs398-flask-sample/Readme.md

 The main purpose of this application is to demonstrate how to build a basic RESTful API in Python using [Flask](http://flask.pocoo.org/).

+This branch holds the starter code that was provided to the students.
+You may access the finished project [here](https://github.com/tarunsk/eecs398-flask-sample/tree/master).

 ## Setup

 ### Requirements